 As Long as the Lemon Trees Grow

-An extremely violent but heart-rendering, gut-wrenching story of a girl in the midst of the Syrian civil war.
+Very violent but gut-wrenching story of a girl in the midst of the Syrian civil war.
 Recommended for teens and young adults.
-To look out for: Islamic values: Two ...
+To look out for: Islamic values: Two Muslim girls talk about ...

-An extremely violent but heart-rendering, gut-wrenching story of a girl in the midst of the Syrian civil war.
+Very violent but gut-wrenching story of a girl in the midst of the Syrian civil war.
 Recommended for teens and young adults.

 To look out for:

 Islamic values: Two Muslim girls talk about boys and makeup.
 In order to secure a way out of Syria, a girl threatens the boatman that she will properly treat his dying daughter if he does not allow her and her family to escape.
 Her action is driven by fear, and not by cruelty, and she struggles with her conscience after committing making such a threat.
-A soldier seemingly threatens to rape a girl, but he is attacked.
+A soldier seemingly threatens to rape a girl, but he is attacked before doing so.

-Romance: The main character meets the man she was supposed to marry before the war, and they admit feelings for one another and marry.
+Romance: The main character meets the boy she was supposed to marry before the war, and they admit feelings for one another and marry.
 There are no inappropriate discussions or scenes.

 Profanity: Infrequent use of swear words including ‘s–t”.